WHAT AUSTRALIA'S TAX SYSTEM MEANS FOR BACKPACKERS

 If you’re backpacking in Australia on a working holiday visa, you’ll be required to lodge a tax return to report on your income for the financial year.
 Tax returns rank alongside visas in terms of their legal importance during your stay in Australia; the lodgement procedure will determine the amount of tax due on your income for the financial year.

-Regardless of whether you’re due for a tax refund or not, your tax return must be lodged with the Australian Taxation office (ATO).
-Individuals who consider lodging a tax return unnecessary are still required to sent non-lodgement advice to the ATO.
+Regardless of whether you’re due for a tax refund or not, your tax return must be lodged with the Australian Taxation office (ATO) except for some circumstances.
 The worst-case scenario is to put off your tax return and do nothing, just because it seems tricky or you don’t understand something.

 The Australian financial year runs from 1 July to 30 June.
 Your income for this period must be reported to the ATO in the next consecutive financial year between 1 July and 31 October.
 So for example, income for the financial year beginning 1 July 2016 and ending 30 June 2017 should be reported in your 2017 tax return.
 All earnings accumulated in the same financial year are reported in a single return.
 Accordingly, in the case that you received different salary payments on 30 June and 1 July, each payment would fall in different financial years – and be reported on two separate tax returns as a result.